WHAT IS IN THIS LEAFLET

 All medicines have risks and benefits.
-Your doctor has weighed the risks of you taking EZOVIR against the benefits it can provide.
+Your pharmacist or doctor has weighed the risks of you taking EZOVIR against the benefits it can provide.

-EZOVIR is an antiviral medicine used to treat recurrent outbreaks of cold sores in adults and adolescents who have a normal immune system (the body system which fights against harmful bacteria, viruses and fungi).
+EZOVIR is an antiviral medicine used to treat recurrent outbreaks of cold sores in adults 18 years of age and over who have a normal immune system (the body system which fights against harmful bacteria, viruses and fungi).

 Cold sores can be unpredictable.
 The virus can become active again in the body, even after many years, resulting in recurrent outbreaks.